 admits a representation of the form

 Put differently, any solution $\hat{f}$ can be expressed in terms of the kernel mean embedding of $\pp{P}_1,\ldots,\pp{P}_n$.
-Note that if we restrict $\pspace$ to contain only Dirac measures $\delta_{\x}$, then the solution becomes $\hat{f}=\sum_{i=1}^n\alpha_ik(\x_i,\cdot)$, \ie, the classical representer theorem \citep{Scholkopf01:GRT}.
+Note that if we restrict $\pspace(\inspace)$ to contain only Dirac measures $\delta_{\x}$, then the solution becomes $\hat{f}=\sum_{i=1}^n\alpha_ik(\x_i,\cdot)$, \ie, the classical representer theorem \citep{Scholkopf01:GRT}.

 On the one hand, it is instructive to compare the DRM in \eqref{eq:drm} to the vicinal risk minimization (VRM) of \citet{Chapelle00:Vicinal}.
-Specifically, they consider the slightly different regularized functional
+Specifically, they consider a slightly different regularized functional

-Intuitively, \eqref{eq:vrm} amounts to the empirical risk minimization (ERM) on the samples drawn from $\pp{P}_1,\ldots,\pp{P}_n$.
-Note that \eqref{eq:drm} and \eqref{eq:vrm} become equivalent only for a class of \emph{linear} loss functional $\ell$.
+Intuitively, \eqref{eq:vrm} amounts to empirical risk minimization (ERM) on samples drawn from $\pp{P}_1,\ldots,\pp{P}_n$.
+Note that \eqref{eq:drm} and \eqref{eq:vrm} become equivalent only for a certain class of loss functional $\ell$.
 Arguably, \eqref{eq:vrm} is ultimately what we want to minimize when learning from distributional data.
 However, it is computationally expensive and is not suitable for some applications.
 On the other hand, one may consider the following regularized functional

 where $\mathbf{m}_i := \ep_{\x\sim\pp{P}_i}[\x]$.
 That is, \eqref{eq:mrm} corresponds to the ERM on the means of the distributions.
 Despite being more efficient, it throws away most information about high-level statistics.
 In some sense, the DRM can be viewed as something in between.
 Lastly, there is no specific assumption on the output space $\outspace$, making it applicable to binary, real-valued, structured, or even distributional outputs.